jyeri/TrainEffective_JR_vercel/README.md

 - App in general
     - Divided in 3 sections, each their own comp.

         1. Header for title

         2. SearchInput

             - Allows user to enter input
             - Takes two props, setSearchQuery and SetIsInputFocused
             - on input change calls HandleInputQuery to update search to target value.
             - Using IsInputFocuses decides should typeahead be shown or not.
             - OnBlur function delays activation of IsInputFocused
             - Basic emoji to prevent searchbar from going unnoticed by any chance

         3. UserList

             - forms a list of users to be shown
             - take states of searchQuery and isInputFocused as prop
             - First make object for handling errors and suggestion text
                 - all binded in same object, not as efficient but SO MUCH easier to read and follow.
 Didn't affect performance enough to justify using multiple useStates.
             - Debounce the searchQuery to prevent too many api calls.
+                1. The useDebounce hook takes two arguments: value and delay. value is the value to be debounced, and delay is the amount of time (in milliseconds) to delay the update of the value.
+                2. Inside the useDebounce hook, a state variable debouncedValue is created using the useState hook.
+This state variable holds the debounced version of the value.
+                3. The useEffect hook is used to update debouncedValue after the specified delay whenever the value or delay changes.
+This is done by setting a timeout that updates debouncedValue to the current value after delay milliseconds.
+                4. The useEffect hook returns a cleanup function that clears the timeout.
+This function is called when the component unmounts or before the next time the effect runs.
+                5. The useDebounce hook returns the debouncedValue.
             - Function check if there is already searchQuery from previous call (Local storage)
                 - Again not most efficient but works great giving the idea of this app.
             - If there is none, we fetch from github api